EnergySage/pytest-quarantine/CONTRIBUTING.md

 - Update the [changelog](./CHANGELOG.md)

-- Push the branch, open a PR, and wait for CI to pass
+- Push the branch, open a [pull request](https://github.com/bhrutledge/pytest-quarantine/pulls), and wait for CI to pass

     ```
     $ git push -u origin HEAD